mivano/software-consultant-books/_books/getting-naked.md

   - change management
 ---

 Why are we different than other consultancy firms?
-This book give the answer.
+This book provides the answer.
 This novel styled book is a story of the transformation of a consultant.
-How he discovers that 3 fears are withhoding him and his customers to fulfill the full potential.
-The 3 fears are all about how we behave in certain situations and how it usually does not help to truyl help a customer.
+How he discovers that 3 fears are withholding him and his customers to fulfill the full potential.
+The 3 fears are all about how we behave in certain situations and how it usually does not help to truly help a customer.
 This book perfectly describes how consultancy should be done in the eye of Xpirit.